zack466/ZPCalc/README.md

 - `drop` (or `pop`) - removes the top element of the stack
 - `dup` - duplicates the top element of the stack
 - `swap` - swaps the top two stack elements
-- `rot` - rotates the top 3 elements
+- `rot` - rotates the top 3 elements (moves the top element to 3rd)
+- `-rot` - does the opposite of rot
 - `roll` - rotates the entire stack (the top element becomes the bottom)
-- `unroll` - does the opposite of roll (the bottom element becomes the top)
+- `-roll` - does the opposite of roll (the bottom element becomes the top)

 ### Basic Numeric Operations
 - `+` - adds the top two numbers on the stack